+Engineering Chemistry (Metallurgy) 2A1

+BEng Tech Extraction Metallurgy (3 year and 4 year),

+BEng Tech Physical Metallurgy (3 year and 4 year)

+5

+14

+Semester 1

-Programme BEng Tech Extraction Metallurgy (3 year and 4 year), BEng Tech Physical Metallurgy (3 year and 4 year) NQF-level 5 NQF credits 14 Presentation Semester 1 Pre-requisite ECMSED1 (4 year) Purpose Chemistry is a fundamental science of engineering.
-This course introduces - students to the basic principles of chemistry.
+ECMSED1 (4 year)

+Chemistry is a fundamental science of engineering.
+This course introduces

+students to the basic principles of chemistry.